 I joined Challenged Sailors San Diego when it first opened as a nonprofit in 2015.
 I have been the scheduler since then and I am currently one of the BOD members for Challenged Sailors San Diego.
 I graduated with a degree in Therapeutic Recreation, received my Masters in Rehabilitation Counseling for the Deaf and post graduate in Certificate in Post Employment Training Administration of programs serving individuals who are Deaf, Late Deafened and Hard of Hearing, I grew up sailing and love being involved in providing sailing opportunities to people with disabilities, new or returning sailors.

 In 2018 I was in a paragliding accident resulting in an L1 burst fracture and bruised spinal cord.
 After recovering enough to use a walker I visited Challenged Sailors SD and was lifted into a Martin 16.
-Once I realized I could sail again I began to sail regularly.
 This led to my applying my 60 years of sailing experience to qualify as a Chase Boat Operator, ASA and US Sailing Basic Keelboat Instructor.
 I also rewrote the CSSD Basic Sailing Manual and authored Chase Boat Operator and Dock Leader Manuals.
 I now own and race a Schock Santana 525, a 25-foot sailboat along with participating and volunteering with Challenged Sailors.

 Two of our founders rescued the adaptive sailing program, part of Challenged America, back in 2014.
 They invested their own money to pay dockage and insurance costs for the program's eight specially designed Martin 16s.
 Eventually, they formalized the arrangement, along with other volunteers, and created a new non-profit corporation called Challenged Sailors San Diego.
 They're regulars at our Friday and Saturday sails as well as special events!